 If you want to fly your drone closer than 150 m horizontally from a marine mammal, whether commercially or recreationally, you must have a permit from DOC to “disturb or harass” marine mammals.

-See interacting with marine mammals for more information about the marine mammal permit application process.
+See interacting with marine mammals for information about the marine mammal permit application process.

 If you have any questions or concerns about flying your drone near marine mammals contact the Christchurch Permissions Team.

-If you see or experience inappropriate drone use report it to your local DOC office or you can call our emergency hotline 0800 DOC HOT (0800 362 468).
+If you see or experience inappropriate drone use report it to your local DOC office or call our emergency hotline 0800 DOC HOT (0800 362 468).